2024 Las Vegas mayoral election

-The 2024 Las Vegas mayoral election will take place on April 2, 2024, to elect the mayor of Las Vegas, Nevada.
-Incumbent independent mayor Carolyn Goodman is term-limited and cannot seek re-election to a fourth term in office.
+The 2024 Las Vegas mayoral election took place on June 11, 2024, with a runoff on November 5, to elect the mayor of Las Vegas, Nevada.
+Incumbent independent mayor Carolyn Goodman was term-limited and could not seek re-election to a fourth term in office.
+It was the first mayoral election in Las Vegas since 1995 where no candidates are from the Goodman family.
+On November 7, former Congresswoman Shelley Berkley became the mayor-elect of Las Vegas as Las Vegas City Councilwoman Victoria Seaman conceded the race.
+Berkley was sworn in on December 4, 2024.